-- Connect the RJ45 cable to the Ethernet Port on the Anybus gateway from a router (LAN). - Connect the PC to the router (LAN) via RJ45 Ethernet cable. - The network setup is displayed below.
+- Connect the RJ45 cable to the Ethernet Port on the Spectrum gateway to the Ethernet Switch (LAN). - Connect the PLC to the Ethernet Switch (LAN) via RJ45 cable. - The network setup is displayed below.

-Figure 69: Network Setup with PC Example
+Figure 77: Network Setup with PC Example